Rank-stability of polynomial equations: Stability Under Various Constructions

-\section{Stability under various constructions}
+\section{Stability Under Various Constructions}

 In this section, we study how rank-stability behaves under three natural constructions: free products, direct products, and matrix algebras.
 We show that, in each case, the rank-stability of all of the components is equivalent to the rank-stability of the resulting algebra.

+Notice that a free product of P-stable groups is P-stable, but Ioana \cite{Ioana20} proved that the direct product is not necessarily P-stable, answering a question of Becker, Lubotzky and Thom \cite{BeckerLubotzkyThom19}.
+Ioana \cite{Ioana21} further showed that the direct product of Hilbert--Schmidt stable groups is not necessarily Hilbert--Schmidt stable.
+However, if at least one of the factors of that direct product has Kazhdan's property (T), then the direct product is Hilbert--Schmidt stable by a result of de la Salle \cite{delaSalle22}.
+It would be interesting to find an example of finitely presented, residually finite rank-stable groups (resp.\ algebras) whose direct product (resp.\ tensor product) is not rank-stable.

 We add the assumption that the algebras have a finite-dimensional representation, to avoid obstructions such as \Exref{ex:vac-stab}.

 Recall that the \textbf{Kronecker product} of matrices $A\in\M[n](F)$ and $B\in\M[n'](F)$ is the matrix $A\otimes B\in\M[nn'](F)$ defined by

 In particular, the matrix $\Id_n\otimes B$ is an $n\times n$ block scalar matrix, where each diagonal block is the matrix $B$.